Food poisoning occurs when a person eats food that contains bacteria, viruses, or other pathogens that can make people sick.

 It is also best to avoid eating seafood from areas that have recently had an outbreak of Vibrio vulnificus.

-Although eating raw oysters at any time of the year can cause vibriosis, most cases seem to occur during the
+Although eating raw oysters at any time of the year can cause vibriosis, most cases seem to occur during the summer months of May to October, when ocean waters are warmer.

 6. Unpasteurized milk and cheeses

-Soft cheeses, raw milk, and unpasteurized milk are all breeding grounds for bacteria,
+Soft cheeses, raw milk, and unpasteurized milk are all breeding grounds for bacteria, including Listeria.
+Pregnant women and other groups with a high risk of foodborne illness should consider avoiding these foods altogether.

 Washing the hands before and after eating unpasteurized foods can reduce the risk of infection, as can only eating soft cheeses made from pasteurized milk.